fogfish/logger/README.md

 ### Configuration

 The default configuration is AWS CloudWatch friendly.
 It applies INFO level logging, disables timestamps and messages are emitted to standard error (`os.Stderr`).
-Use `logger.Config` to change either logging level or destination.
+Use `logger.New` to create custom logger config.

 ```go
 import (